Security-Onion-Solutions/securityonion-docs/filebeat.rst

             var.access_key_id: ABCD1234
             var.secret_access_key: ABCD1234ABCD1234

+A corresponding entry will need to be put in each search node's pillar in a non-traditional cluster (default) installation.
+If using a traditional cluster, the entry will need to be placed into the manager's pillar.
+Otherwise, add the entry to the global pillar in `global.sls`.

 Access key details can be found within the AWS console by navigating to ``My Security Credentials`` -> ``Access Keys``.

 Example 2: Fortinet Logs